fastoch/JavaScript/Classes-vs-Factory-functions.md

 player1.increment(); // 9
 ```

-## Benefits of using Factory Functions over Classes in JavaScript
+## Benefits of using Factory Functions over Classes

 - There is no use of the **this** keyword when instantiating variables, it is only used inside methods.
 - There is no use of the **new** keyword which is often forgotten when creating objects using classes.
 - It's easier to set up since it looks quite similar to regular functions
+- **Simplicity**:
+  - factory functions provide a more straightforward and flexible way to create objects,
+  - they don't have the syntactic complexities that come with class declarations and prototypes,
+  - making them more approachable for developers who prefer a simpler syntax
+- **Encapsulation** with Closures:
+  - it's easy to encapsulate private variables and objects with factory functions since it's inherent in its use

+## Benefits of using Classes over Factory Functions

+-

 ---
 EOF